Kashish425/kashish425/README.md

 ## ✨ About Me

-- 🌱 I’m currently learning: Data Analytics using Python & Excel
+- 🌱 I’m currently Looking for opportunities.
 - 💻 I’ve completed internships in Machine Learning and Full Stack Web Development
 - 📁 I participated in virtual job simulations from Deloitte and Quantium on Forage
 - 📈 I want to become a confident Data Analyst